-Hardware information is where SIW also offers ample insights.
+Hardware information is a particular area where SIW also offers ample insights.
+This is the part of the program I use most myself.
 The System Summary heading shows PC info, lists all disk drives, overall RAM info, pagefile data, and more.
 Additional headings allow drill-down into the specific elements named.
 Thus, you can get mobo information under the Motherboard heading, including Summary maker data (mfgr, model. version and serial number).
 The Bridge category covers North Bridge and South Bridge chipsets for Intel mobos, and similar information for AMD mobos (haven’t seen the output for ARM mobos, and have none to check).
 CPU info includes name, socket type and max CPU clock rate.
 Memory Summary provides general memory info, and system slots are described by type and number.

 BIOS information can be quite helpful, because it includes maker, version, and date information, among other fields.
 It also shows a detailed list of features supported or not available (Characteristics), and a complete set of ACPI settings and characteristics.
 The other heading that follow next — CPU and Memory — provides details about the PC’s main processor and module-specific RAM information.
 I find the Sensors information particularly useful, because it assembles all sensor data for motherboard, CPU, memory, storage media, and GPU in one place, including temps, voltage levels, usage/consumption info, and more.